 Feelings of grief over losses can be heightened at this time of year.
 Expectations for the holidays can be different from the realities.
 Such experiences need not be dealt with alone.
-Fourth Church's Lorene Replogle Counseling Center offers various resources and a supportive environment for reflecting on, exploring, and coping with such experiences.
-To learn how the Counseling Center can help, call the Center at 312.787.8425.
+Fourth Church's Replogle Center for Counseling and Well-Being offers various resources and a supportive environment for reflecting on, exploring, and coping with such experiences.
+To learn how the Replogle Center can help, call the Center at 312.787.8425.